 i) The derivative transactions are conducted in accordance with the extant guidelines of Reserve Bank of India.

-The Bank uses Rupee Interest Rate Swaps (IRS) for hedging purpose to mitigate interest rate Risk in Government Securities and to reduce the cost of Subordinated Debt.
-In addition, the Bank also enters into rupee interest rate swaps for trading purposes as per the policy duly approved by the Board.
+The Bank uses Rupee Interest Rate Swaps (IRS) for hedging purpose to mitigate interest rate risk in Govt.
+Securities and to reduce the cost of Subordinated Debt.
+In addition, the bank also enters into rupee interest rate swaps for trading purposes as per the policy duly approved by the Board.
 Swap transactions are entered only with Banks having ISDA agreements in place.

 d.
 Credit default swaps

-Bank using a proprietary model for valuation of Credit Default Swaps (CDS) positions, shall disclose the valuation as per the proprietary model, including the rationale for using that model and an explanation of the valuation methodology in the Notes to Accounts in their financial statements.
-The disclosure shall also include the valuation as per the CDS curve published by Fixed Income Money Market and Derivatives Association of India (FIMMDA) or a benchmark recommended by FIMMDA1.
+Bank using a proprietor model for valuation of Credit Default Swaps (CDS) positions, shall disclose the valuation as per the proprietor model, including the rationale for using that model and an explanation of the valuation methodology in the Notes to Accounts in their financial statements.
+The disclosure shall also include the valuation as per the CDS curve published by Fixed Income Money Market and Derivatives Association of India (FIMMDA) or benchmark recommended by FIMMDA*

 f.
 Implementation of IFRS converged Indian Accounting Standards (Ind AS)

 As per RBI guidelines, Bank is in the process of implementing Ind AS (Indian Accounting Standards).
-RBI vide Circular DBR.BP.BC.No.29/21.07.001 / 2018-19 dated 22nd March 2019 has deferred implementation of Ind AS till further notice.
-However, RBI requires all Banks to submit Proforma Ind AS Financial Statements every half-year.
-A project Steering Committee headed by Executive Director has been formed for monitoring of Implementation of Ind AS in the Bank as per RBI directive.
-Bank is submitting Proforma Ind AS Financial Statements to RBI on half yearly basis after approval of Project Steering Committee
+RBI vide Circular DBR.BP.BC.No.29/21.07.001/2018-19 dated 22nd March 2019 has deferred implementation of Ind AS for all Scheduled Commercial Banks till further notice.
+However, RBI requires all banks to submit Proforma Ind AS Financial Statements every half-year.
+As per RBI directive, a project Steering Committee headed by Executive Director has been formed for monitoring of Implementation of Ind AS in the Bank.
+Bank is submitting Ind AS Proforma Financial Statements to RBI on half yearly basis regularly after approval of Project Steering Committee.

 2. Gratuity:

-Unamortised gratuity liabilities as on March 31st 2024 is NIL
+Unamortised gratuity liabilities as on March 31, 2025 is NIL.

 Provision for the employee benefits pertaining to Pension, Gratuity & Leave encashment have been made on the basis of Actuarial Valuation.